 Blended Learning Transformation

-A series of faculty engagement opportunities and resources that support converting traditional residential courses to a blended (face-to-face and online) format.
+A series of faculty engagement opportunities and resources that support converting traditional residential courses to a blended/hybrid format.

 The program includes three key elements to support faculty: